AgaMiko/plastic-object-detection/content/about/motivation.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 11  # Order that this section will appear in.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear in.

-title = "What and why?"
+title = "Motivation"
-subtitle = ""
+subtitle = "What and why?"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.